raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 If you are unable to use a particular USB device to boot your Raspberry Pi, an alternative is to use the special bootcode.bin-only boot mode as described [here](README.md).
 This Pi will still boot from the SD card, but `bootcode.bin` is the only file read from it.

+<a name="pi4"></a>
+## Raspberry Pi 4
+To enable USB mass storage boot on a Raspberry Pi 4:

+* Use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to install the latest bootloader EEPROM image.
+* Update to Raspberry Pi OS 2020-08-20 or newer.
+* Use [raspi-config](../../../configuration/raspi-config.md) to choose between SD/USB (default) or SD/Network boot modes.

+The full set of boot mode options is documented on the [bootloader configuration](../bcm2711_bootloader_config.md) page.

 ## Raspberry Pi 2B v1.2, 3A+, 3B, Compute Module 3

 On the Raspberry Pi 2B v1.2, 3A+, 3B, and Compute Module 3 you must first enable [USB host boot mode](host.md).
 This is to allow USB mass storage boot, and [network boot](net.md).
 Note that network boot is not supported on the Raspberry Pi 3A+.